leJBP/adaptative-ransomware/README.md

 ```
 #### Decryption

-To decrypt in sandboxed mode you can use the following command:
+To decrypt in sandbox mode you can use the following command:

 ```
 ./ransomware --decrypt